 - Variable name delimiters

-The default delimiters for a variable name are
+The default starting and ending delimiters for a variable name are

 User-defined delimiters can also be used,